-When choosing a CO2 absorbent, it is important to understand the absorbents environmental impact, effect on patient safety, ease of use and the effect on the consumption of volatile anesthetics.
-Today we are going to review Amsorb Plus versus traditional soda limes that contain traces of Sodium Hydroxide, NaOH, such as Medisorb, Sodasorb, Dragersorb and others.
+When choosing a type of CO2 absorbent, it is important to understand the absorbents environmental impact, effect on patient safety, ease of use and the effect on the consumption of volatile anesthetics.
+Today we are going to review Amsorb vs. soda limes that contain traces of Sodium Hydroxide, NaOH, such as Medisorb, Sodasorb, Dragersorb and others.

 Soda limes can have a pH of up to 14 and may require disposal as a hazardous waste according to U.S. Federal Code of Regulations.
 Soda limes contain sodium hydroxide and are considered corrosive.